data-wizards/data-wizards.github.io/index.md

     <script data-plotly="PernilleLindvang:29" sharekey-plotly="iZi3QuQyGwYe8FtqgDS4Y1" src="https://plot.ly/embed.js" async></script>
 </div>

-As seen in the above plot, our response variable follow a power-log distribution.
-Just as the literature says, plotting the distribution on a log-log scale the plot distribution becomes linear.
+As seen in the above plot, our response variables follow similar patterns to a power law distribution.
+Just as the literature says, plotting the distribution on a log-log scale the plot distribution becomes almost linear.

 In the plot below we examine the correlation between the response variable, `Sales Rank` and the continuous variable, `Review Score`.